TooTallNate/node-time/README.md

 #### date.getTimezoneAbbr() -> String

 Returns the abbreviated timezone name, also taking daylight savings into consideration.
 Useful for the presentation layer of a Date instance.
-This is a _NON-STANDARD_ extension to the Date object.

 ``` javascript
 date.getTimezoneAbbr();